GEANT/nomad_cni/README.md

 This module configures a CNI network on the Nomad agents, and it aims to replace a more complex software-defined network solution (like as Calico, Weave, Cilium...).\
 Whilst Calico uses `etcd` and `nerdctl` to leverage and centralize the configuration of the CNI within the cluster, this module splits a network range by the number of Nomad agents, and assigns each range to a different agent.\
-The module will also create a Bridge interface and a VXLAN on each Agent and the VXLAN will be bridged between the host and the CNI.
+The module will also create a Bridge interface and a VXLAN on each Agent and the VXLANs will be interconnected and bridged with the host network.

 ## Requirements and notes

-In addition to the requirements listed in `metadata.json`, this module requires PuppetDB.\
+In addition to the requirements listed in `metadata.json`, **this module requires PuppetDB** (configured to access exported resources).\
-The CNI configuration has a stanza for the DNS settings, but these settings are not effective as Nomad has its own setting for the DNS in the job configuration, or by default it copies over the `resolv.conf` from the host to the container.
+The CNI configuration has a stanza for the DNS settings, but these settings are not effective as Nomad has its own setting for the DNS in the job configuration, or by default it copies over the content of `resolv.conf` from the host to the container.

 ## What this module affects <a name="what-this-module-affects"></a>